Regular-Baf/Bafwiz-Updater/README.md

 ```
 **OTHER NOTE:** For some reason, after first successful use within PolyMC, you may have to use `chmod` to grant executable permissions again on the updater script.

-## DISCLAIMER: It works (mostly, please use at your own risk) and it's kinda awesome :>
+## OTHER DISCLAIMER: It works (mostly, please use at your own risk).
-Why not [download it here](https://raw.githubusercontent.com/Regular-Baf/Bafwiz-Updater/main/bafwiz-updater.sh) and give it a try?